santiweight/haskell-experience-reports/example.md

 Don't avoid Haskell's issues, just keep the issues contemporary.
 The same goes for languages you might compare Haskell against.

-Note that many of your complaints about upgrading libraries/GHC versions might be better placed in the "Haskell ecosystem" section.
+Note that many of your complaints about upgrading libraries/GHC versions might be better placed in the "Code Maintenance" section.
 -->

 ## Infra